-Throughout the development of the Health and Wellbeing Strategy, close links have existed with the Local Health and Care Plan.
-We have worked with colleagues to coordinate both of these plans and make sure they complement each other (see Figure 1. below).
+Throughout the development of the Health and Wellbeing Strategy, close links have existed with the Merton Local Health and Care Plan.
+We have worked closely with CCG and other colleagues to coordinate both of these plans and make sure they complement each other (see Figure 1. below).